awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

 + Prerequisites
 + Understand the AWS Photo Analyzer application
-+ Create an IntelliJ project named SpringPhotoAnalyzer
++ Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create the Java classes
 + Create the HTML files
 + Create the script files
-+ Package the project into a JAR file
-+ Deploy the application to AWS Elastic Beanstalk
++ Run the application

 ## Prerequisites